tomowang/hugo-theme-tailwind/README.md

 This theme use Tailwind CSS for styling.
 If you want to make some changes, use `pnpm install` to install dependencies.

-* Development: `npm run dev`
+The CSS process is inspired by [hugo-tailwindcss-starter-theme](https://github.com/dirkolbrich/hugo-tailwindcss-starter-theme).

-* Production: `npm run build`
+ * Development: `npm run dev`, this will generate css for theme users.

-Test example site: `cd exampleSite && hugo serve --gc --themesDir ../..` (exampleSite is fetched from https://github.com/gohugoio/hugoBasicExample with some modifications)
+Test example site: `HUGO_THEME_DEVELOPMENT=true hugo server -s exampleSite --gc --themesDir=../..` (exampleSite is fetched from https://github.com/gohugoio/hugoBasicExample with some modifications).

 ### Add new icons